grantps/superhelp/README.md

 To install

+Note

-1) Use pip e.g.
+1) Use pip

-    $ pip3 install superhelp

-or similar
+E.g.

     $ python3 -m pip install superhelp

+Check by running

+On Linux, you may also need to add the following to your .bashrc file:

+    export PATH=$PATH:~/.local/bin

 2) Or clone the repo